MockingbirdME/game_md/magic/arcane_powers.md

     * (1+) - Identify the current location of all metal objects within range for one round.
 Additional successes can be used to double the current range of the power, to identify the type of a single source of metal or to identify all sources of a selected type of metal.
 * Force Barrier - short, force, all mages
     * (1+) - create a shield or wall of pure force X meters square and shaped as the caster wishes; the barrier has a body and armor value of X and may hold back 100 time X pounds.
 Additional successes may be spent to increase the body or armor value by one each or one success can be used to allow the mage to move the barrier as a shield while it lasts providing 3 times X cover bonus (max 9).
 The barrier has its armor value reduced by two whenever it is bypassed and by one for each wound it would suffer from non-penetrating damage, the barrier is destroyed if its armor value is ever reduced to zero.
 A target just beyond a force barrier takes damage if the barrier’s armor was bypassed with added damage reduction of the barrier’s armor before the reduction caused by the attack.
-* Force Push - short, force, all mages
+* Force Push - short, force or wind, all mages
     * (1+) - move one object of up to 10 times X pounds up to X meters, additional successes may be spent to increase the max weight of the object by 10 pounds or the distance traveled by one meter.
 For every half of the weight the target object is double the max distance it may be moved.
 If this moved object is used for an attack the spell must be thrown with the skill check to do so being used as the attack skill check, a solid object like a stone or brick will inflict Xd4 damage plus 1 per additional success spent on weight or distance and will have an APV of 0 or that of the moved object.
     * (1+) - target a character, the difficulty to push that character is the average of their body and size stats plus one for every 50lbs of gear they are carrying; a character willing to be pushed may count their body stat as zero for this calculation.
 Reduce the difficulty of the push by X, plus one for each additional success spent.
 If the difficulty is reduced to zero the caster can move the target up to X meters plus one for each point below zero the difficulty was reduced.
 A pushed character may suffer damage if he collides with a solid object.
 A pushed character is knocked prone if the distance in meters traveled exceeds the sum of their ranks in personal movement and personal defense as well as any secondary skills deemed relevant to the situation.
 * Force Strike - medium, force, all mages